 In 2023, researchers at Harvard Business School and BCG ran a study with 758 consultants.
 They gave them real tasks and randomly assigned some to use AI.

-The results were striking, and contradictory.
+The results contradicted themselves.
 Within certain tasks, consultants using AI performed 40% better and 25% faster.
 Junior consultants saw a 43% improvement.
 But on a different set of tasks, consultants using AI were 19% more likely to get the wrong answer than those working without it.

 Same tool.
 Same people.
 Dramatically different results depending on the task.

-Ethan Mollick, the researcher who led the study, coined a term for this: the jagged technological frontier.
+Ethan Mollick, the researcher who led the study, called it the jagged technological frontier.
 AI's capability boundary is invisible and unintuitive.
 Some tasks that look hard are easy for AI.
 Some that look simple are beyond it.

 The boundary is nothing like what you'd guess.